Free infinite divisibility for powers of random variables: Acknowledgements

 \section{Acknowledgements}

 This work is supported by JSPS Grant-in-Aid for Young Scientists (B) 15K17549.
-The author thanks Octavio Arizmendi and Noriyoshi Sakuma for the past collaborations and discussions which motivated this paper.
-The author thanks Franz Lehner and Marek Bo\.zejko for discussions on powers of semicircular elements and V\'{\i}ctor P\'erez-Abreu for information on references.
+The author thanks Octavio Arizmendi and Noriyoshi Sakuma for the past collaborations and discussions which motivated this paper, Franz Lehner and Marek Bo\.zejko for discussions on powers of semicircular elements, V\'{\i}ctor P\'erez-Abreu for information on references, and Yuki Ueda and Junki Morishita for pointing out an error of Theorem \ref{thm3} of the published version.
 Finally the author thanks the hospitality of organizers of International Workshop ``Algebraic and Analytic Aspects of Quantum L\'evy Processes'' held in Greifswald in March, 2015.
 This work is based on the author's talk in the workshop.

 \begin{flushleft} Department of Mathematics, Hokkaido University \\ Kita 10, Nishi 8, Kitaku, Sapporo 060-0810 \\ Japan

 Email:thasebe@math.sci.hokudai.ac.jp

 \url{http://www.math.sci.hokudai.ac.jp/~thasebe}